GeoNet/delta/install/README.md

 | _Sublocation_ | additional location identifier for multi-parametric sensors installations, if applicable |
 | _Subsource_ | The sensor channel(s), as defined in the response configuration, which requires a gain adjustment, multiple subsource channels can be joined (e.g _"Z"_ or _"ZNE"_).
 | _Scale Factor_ | Scale, or gain factor, that the input signal is multiplied by prior to digitisation, or for polynomial responses it is the factor used to convert Volts into the signal units.
 If this field is empty, it should be assumed to have a value of __1.0__ which in theory should have no impact.
-| _Scale Bias_ | An offset value that needs to be added to the signal prior to digitisation and indicates a polynomial response is expected, if this field is blank it is assumed that the value is __0.0__.
+| _Scale Bias_ | An offset value that needs to be added to the signal prior to digitisation or to raw digital data.
+The offset indicates a polynomial response is expected, if this field is blank it is assumed that the value is __0.0__.
 | _Absolute Bias_ | An offset value that needs to be added to the signal after the scale factors have been applied to the polynomial response, if this field is blank it is assumed that the value is __0.0__.
 | _Start_ | Gain start time|
 | _Stop_ | Gain stop time|